ctools/ctools/README.md

 What are the ctools anyway?
 ===========================
-ctools are ftools-like executable for the scientific analysis of Cherenkov telescope observations.
-They are based on GammaLib, a versatile toolbox for the high-level analysis of astronomical gamma-ray data.
+ctools is a software package for the scientific analysis of astronomical gamma-ray data.
+The software comprises an extensive set of tools for the analysis of data from existing and future Cherenkov telescopes, including H.E.S.S., VERITAS, MAGIC and CTA. ctools supports also the analysis of data from CGRO/COMPTEL, Fermi/LAT and INTEGRAL/SPI, enabling the exploration of the full gamma-ray energy band, spanning from hundreds of keV to hundreds of TeV.

-The following tools are available:
+The following tools and scripts are generic analysis utilities:

-    ctbin       - event binning
-    ctbkgcube   - generate a background cube
     ctbutterfly   - create a butterfly
-    ctcubemask  - mask bins in binned analysis ctedispcube - generate energy dispersion cube
     cterror       - likelihood profile error estimation
-    ctexpcube   - generate an exposure cube
+    ctmapcube     - generate sky map cube
-    ctfindvar   - search for source variability
     ctlike        - maximum likelihood model fitting
-    ctmapcube   - generate sky map cube
-    ctmodel     - generation of model counts map ctobssim    - simulation of CTA observations
-    ctphase     - computes the phase of each event ctprob      - computes event probability for a given model ctpsfcube   - generate a PSF cube
-    ctselect    - event selection
-    ctskymap    - CTA sky mapping tool
     cttsmap       - generate a TS map
     ctulimit      - compute upper limits

-The following scripts are available:

-    csbkgmodel    - generates background model for 3D analysis cscaldb       - lists available instrument response functions csebins       - generates energy boundaries for stacked analysis csinfo        - checks ctools and GammaLib installations cslightcrv    - computes light curve
+    cscaldb       - lists available instrument response functions csinfo        - checks ctools and GammaLib installations cslightcrv    - computes light curve
     csmodelinfo   - shows model container content
-    csmodelmerge  - merges several model containers into one file csmodelselect - select models from model definition file csmodelsois   - generate map cube from subset of models csobsdef      - generates observation definition file
-    csobsinfo     - shows observation container content
+    csmodelmerge  - merges several model containers into one file csmodelselect - select models from model definition file csmodelsois   - generate map cube from subset of models csobsinfo     - shows observation container content
+    csspec        - computes spectral points
+    cstsdist      - generates Test Statistic distribution
+    cstsmapmerge  - merges slices from Test Statistic map computations cstsmapsplit  - creates commands to split the Test Statistic map computations csworkflow    - run an analysis workflow

+The following tools and script support the analysis of CTA and IACT data:

+    ctbin         - event binning
+    ctcubemask    - mask bins in binned analysis ctexpcube     - generate an exposure cube
+    ctpsfcube     - generate a PSF cube
+    ctedispcube   - generate energy dispersion cube
+    ctbkgcube     - generate a background cube
+    ctfindvar     - search for source variability
+    ctmodel       - generation of model counts map ctobssim      - simulation of CTA observations
+    ctphase       - computes the phase of each event ctprob        - computes event probability for a given model ctselect      - event selection
+    ctskymap      - Sky mapping tool
+    csbkgmodel    - generates background model for 3D analysis csebins       - generates energy boundaries for stacked analysis csobsdef      - generates observation definition file
     csobsselect   - select observations from observation definition file csphagen      - generates PHA, ARF, RMF files based on source/background regions csphasecrv    - computes phase curve